pacs-course/pacs-examples/Examples/src/Aggregates/NoteOnAggregate.md

 * no virtual member functions

+* the member variables are either plain old data (int doube etc.) or aggregates

-**Note** The defintion has changed in the various version of the compiler.
+**Note** The defintion has changed in the various version of C++.
 A full explanation is found on any good reference of C++

 ## What can you do with an aggregate? ##

-- You can use list (brace) initialization
+- You can use list (brace) initialization, which in this contest is called *aggregate initialization*.

 ```
 Agg a{3,4}; // Now Aggr.a=3 and Aggr.b=4